juliusz-cwiakalski/demo-cucumber/README.md

 It's maven project - you can run tests from command line using standard `mvn test` or just import to your favourite IDE and run junits.

-## Most interesting files in project
+## Most interesting files in project cucumber-spring-context

 | File                                                                | Description                                                                                                                |
 |---------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|